Lcommunication in a pair is regularly relayed in the background, yet it is one of the main areas for improvement.

 It is time for that to change!

-Lorenzo Lopez, padel teacher in Andalusia for more than 20 years, reconsiders, according to him, “the key to understanding our sport: communication ”.
+Lorenzo Lopez, Professor of padel in Andalusia for more than 20 years, reconsiders, according to him, “the key to understanding our sport: communication ”.

 You can talk technique and tactics for hours with players in this sport.
 And yet, you might be one of the players who either didn't or did, but poorly.

-Have you ever caused a padel accident?
+You have already caused an accident in padel ?
 Communication concerns with your partners?
 Then this post may be for you.